funkfinger/wigg.in/_posts/2018-08-25-steps-to-jekyll-hosting-on-s-and-cloudfront-with-ssl.md

 This should be all the settings you need to set.
 Click `Create Distribution` and wait until it deploys.
 This will also take some time.

 Once deployed to **CloudFront**, you should be able to get the **CloudFront** `Domain Name` from your `Distributions` which will look something like `xhja1sdfs7df.cloudfront.net`.
 Copy this address for the next step

+<a name="note">NOTE</a>: Entering the static website value here should allow `permalink: pretty` in your config - so that you don't need `index.html` at the end of links...

 Update your DNS
 ---------------